wallberg/blog/_drafts/review-evolution-20.md

 *Horizontal Transfer* - cells exchanging DNA

-*Genome Duplication* - two species merging to form a third
+*Genome Duplication / Hybridization* - two species merging to form a third

-{% include note.html content="???
-Genome Dupl v Gene Dupl v Whole Genome Dupl v Hybridization" %}

 *Symbiogenesis* - organisms merging together to form a brand new organism

+With just a little cross referencing, I found these descriptions of adaptive variation to be scientifically credible.

 ### Design and the Supernatural